 5. Prescribed Fire - One More Management Abuse Against Nature.

-Nearly every action taken in North America by to "manage" Nature has been destructive.
+Nearly every action taken in North America to "manage" Nature has been destructive.
 Yet, regarding artificially adding more fire to the landscape through "prescribed burning," we are told that this time we've got it right.

 History is not comforting.